OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/the-specified-region-has-been-searched-and-1-replacement-was-made.md

 keywords: vblr6.chm1015679
 f1_keywords:
 - vblr6.chm1015679
-ms.prod: office
 ms.assetid: 718b51fb-bf22-499d-9fd5-8c6f1966af45
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # The specified region has been searched and 1 replacement was made

 When you click the **Replace All** button in the **Replace** dialog box, this message specifies the total number of replacements.
 This condition has the following cause and effect: